BookStackApp/BookStack/dev/docs/javascript-public-events.md

 library-cm6::configure-theme
 ```

-If the event is generic in use but specific to a library, the name `<context>` will start with `library-` followed by the library name.
+If the event is generic in use but specific to a library, the `<context>` will start with `library-` followed by the library name.
 Otherwise `<context>` may reflect the UI context/component.

-The `<action/lifecycle>` reflects the lifecycle stage of the context, or a specific action to perform if the event is very specific to a certain use-case.
+The `<action/lifecycle>` reflects the lifecycle stage of the context, or a specific action to perform if the event is specific to a certain use-case.

 ## Event Listing